 - To achieve horizontal control for topographic surveys

-- To locate and prepare construction layout for highways, railways, and other private and public works
+- To locate and prepare construction layouts for highways, railways, and other private and public works

 - To conduct ground control surveys for photogrammetric surveys